-This dynamometer controller allows the user to control the dynamometer in several different modes: Manual, Speed, Torque, Road Load (RPM2) and Computer (remote) mode.
+This dynamometer controller allows the user to control the dynamometer load in several different modes: Manual, Speed, Torque, Road Load (RPM2) and Computer (remote) mode as selected via the Mode Control Select switch on the front panel.
+In each mode (except computer control mode) the set point is adjusted by rotating the Set Point Adjustment knob.
 Which of these modes to use depends on the specifics of your testing.
 For simple loading of an engine (ie. adding or reducing the load) the easiest mode is the Manual Control mode.
 For constant speed operation (Torque will vary) use the Speed Control mode.
-Road Load mode is commonly used to simulate the aerodynamic load a vehicle when operated on the road.
-Note that inertia/mass is not matched unless this dynamometer specifically has an inertial load.
-Computer control mode is used for automated testing, often in conjunction with the throttle control, which can also be operated remotely from the computer.
+For constant torque, use the Torque Control more (Speed will vary).
+Road Load mode is commonly used to simulate the aerodynamic, acceleration and rolling resistance of a vehicle when operated on the road.
+Note that inertia/mass is not matched unless this dynamometer specifically has an inertial load, however this can be compensated for in the road load mode.
+Computer control mode is used for automated testing (eg. drive cycle testing, automatic loading of dyno "pulls"), often in conjunction with the throttle control, which can also be operated remotely from the computer.